-The applicant submitted information indicating that there is substantial disposable capacity of the exporter in the Republic of Zimbabwe, significant increase of allegedly dumped imports into the SACU market which indicates the likelihood of substantially increased importation and that the subject product is entering the SACU market at prices which undercut the SACU manufacturer's prices that will have a depressing and suppressing effect on SACU prices and are likely to increase demand for further imports.
+The Applicant submitted prima facie evidence that imports of the subject products originating in or imported from the PRC have increased significantly in absolute terms and in terms of market share indicating the likelihood of substantially increased imports.
+Additionally, the Applicant alleges that imports from the PRC are entering the SACU market at prices that will have depressing and suppressing effects on SACU prices and are likely to increase demand for further imports.